 The GIAC organization takes ethics very seriously.
 We are committed to enforcing our Code of Ethics, and have formal procedures that allow fair and objective review of allegations and evidence of violations to the GIAC Code of Ethics.
 The GIAC Ethics Council has the responsibility of formally reviewing any charges and evidence of ethics violations.
 The GIAC Ethics code is available at http://www.giac.org/about/ethics/code

-Any GIAC member, or member of the public, may submit a written complaint to the GIAC Ethics Council.
+Any GIAC member, or member of the public who witness or suspect a violation of GIAC's Code of Ethics, may submit a written complaint to the GIAC Ethics via our online complaint form.
 The complaint must include the following at a minimum:

 - A detailed description of the facts known and circumstances relevant to the complaint

 - The Complainant's source(s) of information, the names, addresses, phone numbers and other contact information for and of witnesses and other knowledgeable individuals as known.